IndecentDolphin/MoodTracker/README.md

 I want to record my mood

 As a user
+So that I can see information relevent to my mood
+I want advice displayed after I have tracked my mood

+As a user
 So that I can see how my mood has developed
 I want to see a history of my previously tracked moods

 As a user
-So that I can see information relevent to my mood
+So that I can get more detailed/ personal advice
-I want advice displayed on a summary page
+I want advice displayed calculated using my historical moods

 As a user
 So that I know I have entered a valid username and password on sign up.